puppetlabs/puppet-docs/source/pe/3.7/config_java_args.markdown

 To increase the Java heap size for `pe-puppetserver`:

-1. Ensure you have enough free memory to increase the memory utilization of `pe-puppetserver`.
-2. From the console, navigate to the **Classification** page and select the **PE Master** node group.
+1. From the console, navigate to the **Classification** page and select the **PE Master** node group.
-3. Click **Classes** and scroll down to the `puppet_enterprise::profile::master` class.
+2. Click **Classes** and scroll down to the `puppet_enterprise::profile::master` class.
-4. Click the **Parameter name** drop-down list and select `java_args`.
+3. Click the **Parameter name** drop-down list and select `java_args`.
 Replace the parameter value with the JSON string `{"Xmx": "4096m", "Xms": "4096m"}`.
 This increases the heap size from the default of 2 GB to 4 GB.
-5. In the command line on each compile master, run `puppet agent -t` to start a Puppet run and apply the change.
+4. In the command line on each compile master, run `puppet agent -t` to start a Puppet run and apply the change.

 * * *